Best & Worst Chevrolet Corvette Years

 Chevrolet Corvette Car Smite Score Combined Overall Score

 Now, let’s break it down by generation.
-We’ve sorted each model year into best, neutral, and worst categories:
+We’ve sorted each model year into optimal, neutral, and worst categories:

 GenerationBest YearsNeutral YearsWorst Years